 “Give me one minute,” Anna said.
 “He is all out of sorts.”

-Anna led the horse a few steps away from Katherine and Ivan approached.
+But Anna led the horse a few steps away from Katherine and Ivan approached.
 She rubbed his mane and shoulders and wished she had a brush but knew something was terribly wrong at home.
-For someone to put Ivan on this beautiful, terrible beast and send him after Katherine…
+For someone to put Ivan on this beautiful, terrible beast and send him down here after Katherine, she knew something was wrong.

 “Let’s go,” she said reaching down for Katherine.
-She grasped Anna’s arm and pulled herself up behind the saddle.
+Kat grasped Anna’s arm and pulled herself up behind her in the saddle.
 Anna managed to refrain from yelping at the pain of pulling her up.
-While Katherine was not large, Anna had very little upper body strength and had to hold hard to Storm’s mane to get Katherine behind her.
+While Katherine was not large, Anna had younger and smaller and had very little upper body strength and had to hold hard to Storm’s saddle to get Katherine behind her.

 “Go, Anna,” Katherine said in her ear.

-“Grab Ivan,” She said circling the horse near around him.
-“Maybe he can explain what the Dark is going on.”
+“Grab Ivan,” She said circling the horse near him.
+“Maybe he can explain what the darkness is going on.”